Gizra/Gizra-Way-Book/issue-queue.md

 A pull request is ready for review whenever you feel it's ready for a review by the team lead, and is ready to be merged into the `master` branch.

+1. Review your own work, by checking the `Files changes` tab